synamedia-senza/remote/README.md

 ### Start page

 You can open the start page by going to [http://localhost:8080/](http://localhost:8080/) in your browser.
-Substitute the name of your computer to connect from other devices.
+Substitute the name of your computer to connect from other devices, or use ngrok to connect from the internet.